-- Your educational history, your immigration history (if you have),
+- Your educational history, your immigration history (if you have one),

 - Your personal details, if you are married, disabled, or if you have any issues.

-- Re-read your personal statement that you wrote.
+- Re-read the personal statement that you wrote.

-Process Visa Application and Help with IHS Payment
+Process Visa Applications and Help with IHS Payment

 To pay for the IHS and receive a reference number, use the official payment service by UKVI.
 You can make the payment online using a debit or credit card.

 The current immigration health surcharge fees are £624 per year of the visa, and the fees are reduced to £470 per year if the application is for a student visa or a youth mobility scheme visa.

 Once you complete the online application form and submit your all-important documents, you are required to pay a visa fee, which allows them to schedule an interview with the UK embassy.
 The visa interview is the final stage of the application process.